 Figure 1.4 goes into considerable detail about how emulated storage requests are handled.
 Emulated networking is handled in a similar fashion.

-I want to point out a few specific items:
+We want to point out a few specific items:

 - Context switches are used.
-A context switch is a switch from executing a particular processor instruction in kernel mode to user mode.
+A context switch occurs when a particular process instruction stops executing in kernel mode and begins executing in user mode.
 When paired with virtualization, a context switch is an "expensive" operation.
 There's no money involved, but the CPU cost for such an operation is very high.
-That time could be spent doing other tasks. - The path that the data packet traverses is long, especially compared to the synthetic case (which we'll review next). - The path illustrated in the figure is repeated hundreds of times for a 10 kilobyte write to disk.
-Imagine if you're doing a large SQL transaction that involved writing hundreds of megabytes to disk, or running a popular website being served up from IIS running in the VM.
+That time could be spent doing other tasks. - The path that the data packet traverses is long, especially compared to the synthetic case (which we'll review next). - ◆ The path illustrated in Figure 1.4 is repeated hundreds of times for a 10 KB write to disk.
+Imagine if you're doing a large SQL transaction that involved writing hundreds of megabytes to disk or running a popular website being served up from IIS running in the VM.
 You can see that it won't scale well.